 Before reading a chapter, gain a general understanding of the chapter contents.
 The following seven steps should precede actual study:

-Each Gleim product is thoroughly cross-referenced to textbooks used at universities throughout the U.S. Accordingly, you can identify specific areas in the Gleim book for each chapter in your textbook.
+Each Gleim product contains an extensive test bank of former exam questions and is thoroughly cross-referenced to textbooks used at universities throughout the U.S. Accordingly, you can identify specific areas in the Gleim book for each chapter in your textbook.
 Answer 5 to 10 questions to determine the standards to which you will be held.
-The Gleim EQE Test Prep Online allows you to study, self-test, and measure your progress.
+Gleim EQE Test Prep allows you to study, self-test, and measure your progress.
 Please see www.gleim.com/accounting/eqe/.

 During Class Time

-Note about highlighters and underlining: Do not become completely dependent on them!
-Yes, many students highlight and underline, but using short-term memory to become familiar with the concepts, facts, and definitions is not a satisfactory method to complete courses.
-You are in school to learn and understand with the objective of a successful career, not just to get a diploma.
+NOTE: Do not become completely dependent on highlighters and underlining!
+Yes, many students highlight and underline, but using short-term memory to become familiar with the concepts, facts, and definitions is only sufficient to complete courses.
+Remember that you are in school to learn and understand with the objective of a successful career, not just to get a diploma.

 How to Complete Homework Assignments

-Many accounting course assignments consist of computational problems.
-They are largely similar to the examples and illustrations in your chapters.
+Many accounting course assignments consist of computational problems that are largely similar to the examples and illustrations in your chapters.
 Thus, most of your homework problems are susceptible to “cookbooking,” or copying from the chapter illustration, step-by-step.
 Barely more than rote memorization is required to achieve false success.

-You will be adequately prepared to complete your homework assignments under exam conditions (time pressure and no reference back to the chapter) because you have previously accomplished the necessary building blocks in your individualized control process: establishing where and when to study, surveying the course, studying your textbook, answering multiple-choice questions in the Gleim Exam Questions and Explanations book and EQE Test Prep Online, and participating in class.
+However, you will be adequately prepared to complete your homework assignments under exam conditions (time pressure and no reference back to the chapter) because you have previously accomplished the necessary building blocks in your individualized control process: establishing where and when to study, surveying the course, studying your textbook, answering multiple-choice questions in the Gleim Exam Questions and Explanations book and EQE Test Prep, and participating in class.